 — Valerie Horsley’s hair follicle stem cells presentation summary.

-— Dr. John Kahen’s PRP summary — only 1 patient, but great photos.
-Significant increase in hair density after 6 months and, interestingly, patient saw his light brown hair become dark brown.
+— Dr. John Kahen’s PRP summary.
+Only a single patient, but great photos.
+Significant increase in hair density after 6 months and, interestingly, the patient saw his light brown hair become dark brown.

 — Dr. Jerry Cooley presented something on bio-enhancements.
 Link not yet available.

-— It was announced on Twitter that this was the most heavily attended ISHRS meeting to date in its 23 years of existence.
+— It was announced on Twitter that this was the largest attended ISHRS meeting to date in its 23 years of existence.